vbhat1976/terraform-workshop/exercises/02/README.md

 }
 ```

-*Note, that we don't have to have a variables.tf file, we could just as well put all variables, resources,
+*Note, that if we don't have to have a variables.tf file, we could just as well put all variables, resources,
 outputs etc. into one file, but it's considered best practice to maintain different files for variables,
 outputs, and resources.*